MicrosoftDocs/sdk-api/sdk-api-src/content/sharewindowcommandsourceinterop/nf-sharewindowcommandsourceinterop-isharewindowcommandsourceinterop-getforwindow.md

 Type: **[HWND](/windows/win32/winprog/windows-data-types)\***

 The window identifier (a window handle) of the window where the call or meeting is established.

+The window identified by the HWND passed in *appWindow* must be such that it is capable of providing the brand icon, and the friendly name, of the client application.

 ### -param riid